dfelinto/blender-manual/manual/modeling/modifiers/nodes/index.rst

 Geometry
 ========

-Nodes that can act on different geometry types (volume, point cloud, mesh).
+Nodes that can operate on different geometry types (volume, point cloud, mesh).

 .. toctree::
    :maxdepth: 1